Scores and Handicap FAQ

 but is based on how scratch golfer plays the game.

-Now slope is a adjustor of the rating to reflect the difficulty of the course for the bogey golfer.
+Slope is a adjustor of the rating to reflect the difficulty of the course for the bogey golfer.

 The slope number is used to basically adjust the course rating to reflect how more